ristoikonen/NotToDo/NotToDo/Readme.md

 GO

-### Get connection string to database using this query, place output string in default.aspx.cs line 24 (string cs)
+### Get connection string to database using this query, place output string in web.config, it is the last element there.

 ```sh
 select